aspose-total/Aspose.Total-Products/total/en/cpp/conversion/pps-to-fods/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPS to FODS via C++ or Online App" h2="PPS  to FODS File Conversion via C++ without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The Portable Presentation Format (PPS) is a file format used to store presentations created with Microsoft PowerPoint.
+It is a proprietary format, and is not supported by many applications.
+On the other hand, the Flat Open Document Spreadsheet (FODS) is an open standard format for spreadsheets, and is supported by many applications.
+Therefore, it is often necessary to convert PPS files to FODS.

+<h2>How Aspose.Total Helps for PPS to FODS Conversion</h2>

+Aspose.Total for C++ is a suite of APIs that enables developers to create, manipulate, and convert various file formats within C++ applications.
+It includes Aspose.Slides for C++ and Aspose.Cells for C++, which can be used to convert PPS to FODS.

-By using [Aspose.Total for C++](https://products.aspose.com/total/cpp/) you can convert PPS file to FODS within C++ applications in two simple steps.
-Firstly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can export PPS to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert HTML to FODS.
+The process of converting PPS to FODS involves two steps.
+Firstly, Aspose.Slides for C++ can be used to export PPS to HTML.
+After that, Aspose.Cells for C++ Spreadsheet Programming API can be used to convert HTML to FODS.
+This process is simple and straightforward, and can be completed within a few lines of code.

+Aspose.Total for C++ is a comprehensive suite of APIs that can be used to create, manipulate, and convert various file formats within C++ applications.
+It includes Aspose.Slides for C++ and Aspose.Cells for C++, which can be used to convert PPS to FODS in two simple steps.
+This process is simple and straightforward, and can be completed within a few lines of code.
+Aspose.Total for C++ is a great tool for developers who need to convert PPS to FODS within their C++ applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}